intento/intento-api/score.md

 - `reference` - ground truth translation.
 - `lang` - language of translation.
 - `source` - **optional** parameter for COMET score.
 See below for more details.
-- `scores` - list of scoring metrics to calculate. <br />Setting `ignore_errors` to `true` in the scores array, makes the API to return results regardless of consecutive errors.
+- `scores` - list of scoring metrics to calculate.

+Setting `ignore_errors` to `true` in the scores array, makes the API to return results regardless of consecutive errors.

 **Note**: evaluation endpoints are supported only in async mode.